Contributing to this standard

 2. Pull request

-When submitting the pull request, please accompany it with a description of the problem you are trying to solve and the issue numbers that this pull request fixes.
+When submitting the pull request, please accompany it with a description of the problem you are trying to solve and the issue number that this pull request fixes.
+It is preferred for each pull request to address a single issue where possible.
+In some cases a single set of changes may address multiple issues, in which case be sure to list all issue numbers fixed.

 It could be that your contribution can be merged immediately by a maintainer.
 However, usually, a new pull request needs some improvements before it can be merged.
 Other contributors (or helper robots) might have feedback.
 If this is the case the reviewing maintainer will help you improve your documentation and code.